GoharShinwari/PrayerPro/README.md

 ## Usage
-1. Start the development server npm start
+1. Start the development server npm run dev
-2. Open your browser and navigate to http://localhost:3000 to view the app.
+2. Open your browser and navigate to http://localhost:5173/ to view the app.

 ## Dependencies
 The app uses the following dependencies: